The Israel Lobby and U.S. Foreign Policy: Mixed reviews

-Michelle Goldberg gives a detailed analysis of the paper.
-She writes about some "baffling omissions", e.g. : "Amazingly, Walt and Mearsheimer don't even mention Fatah or Black September, Munich or Entebbe.
-One might argue that Israel has killed more Palestinians than visa versa, but it doesn't change the role of spectacular Palestinian terrorism in shaping American attitudes toward Israel."
+In an extended review for Salon, Michelle Goldberg writes about some "baffling omissions," e.g.: "Amazingly, Walt and Mearsheimer don't even mention Fatah or Black September, Munich or Entebbe.
+One might argue that Israel has killed more Palestinians than visa [sic] versa, but it doesn't change the role of spectacular Palestinian terrorism in shaping American attitudes toward Israel."
 She also finds valuable points: "Walt and Mearsheimer are correct, after all, in arguing that discussion about Israel is hugely circumscribed in mainstream American media and politics....
 Indeed, one can find far more critical coverage of the Israeli occupation in liberal Israeli newspapers like Haaretz than in any American daily."

 Michael Massing, contributing editor of the Columbia Journalism Review, writes:

 "The lack of a clearer and fuller account of Palestinian violence is a serious failing of the essay.
 Its tendency to emphasize Israel's offenses while largely overlooking those of its adversaries has troubled even many doves."
 On the other hand, he writes:

 "The nasty campaign waged against John Mearsheimer and Stephen Walt has itself provided an excellent example of the bullying tactics used by the lobby and its supporters.
 The wide attention their argument has received shows that, in this case, those efforts have not entirely succeeded.
 Despite its many flaws, their essay has performed a very useful service in forcing into the open a subject that has for too long remained taboo."

 Stephen Zunes, professor of politics at the University of San Francisco, gives a detailed point by point critique of the paper.
-Zunes also writes that "The authors have also been unfairly criticized for supposedly distorting the history of the Israeli-Palestinian conflict, though their overview is generally quite accurate", and agreed with Joseph Massad's interpretation of Mearsheimer's and Walt's argument: "[T]here is something quite convenient and discomfortingly familiar about the tendency to blame an allegedly powerful and wealthy group of Jews for the overall direction of an increasingly controversial U.S. policy."
+Zunes also writes that "The authors have also been unfairly criticized for supposedly distorting the history of the Israeli-Palestinian conflict, though their overview is generally quite accurate," and agreed with Joseph Massad's interpretation of Mearsheimer's and Walt's argument: "[T]here is something quite convenient and discomfortingly familiar about the tendency to blame an allegedly powerful and wealthy group of Jews for the overall direction of an increasingly controversial U.S. policy."

 Noam Chomsky, professor of linguistics at MIT, said the authors took a "courageous stand" and said much of the criticism against the authors was "hysterical".
 But he asserts that he did not find the thesis of the paper very convincing.
 He said that Stephen Zunes has rightly pointed out that "there are far more powerful interests that have a stake in what happens in the Persian Gulf region than does AIPAC [or the Lobby generally], such as the oil companies, the arms industry and other special interests whose lobbying influence and campaign contributions far surpass that of the much-vaunted Zionist lobby and its allied donors to congressional races."
 He finds that the authors "have a highly selective use of evidence (and much of the evidence is assertion)", ignore historical "world affairs", and blame the Lobby for issues that are not relevant.